dyte-io/docs/docs/react-web-core/reference/DyteMeta.md

 ### meeting.meta.socketConnected

-This is set to true if user has succesfully connected to the socket.
+This is set to true if user has successfully connected to the socket.

 <a name="module_DyteMeta+setBroadcastTabChanges"></a>